Welcome to the Pay-for-Performance Research Site

-This website, sponsored by the University of Minnesota Department of Family Medicine and Community health as well as Minnesota Academy of Family Physicians, is designed to help clinicians, educators, and students navigate the complex landscape of pay for performance (P4P).
+This website, sponsored by the University of Minnesota Department of Family Medicine and Community health as well as Minnesota Academy of Family Physicians Foundation, is designed to help clinicians, educators, and students navigate the complex landscape of pay for performance (P4P).
 It contains over 400 references with summaries and links where available.

 The site is organized by topics of interest, along the toolbar on the top of your screen, so that users may go directly to a particular item as needed.
 At the top of each section is a summary of the topic with a list of relevant summarized articles to follow.
 The website is regularly updated with new topics and references from both Medline referenced sources and the popular press.